Three of the world’s five oldest companies are hotels.

 By implementing a direct billing solution, the hotel chain creates benefits for itself, the construction company, and its workers.

-Direct billing can create a competitive advantage for hotel chains.
-The ability to offer payment on terms can make the hotel chain easier to do business with.
+Direct billing creates a competitive advantage for hotel chains.
+And offering payment on terms makes it easier for your hotel, or hotel chain, to do business.

-That is likely to mean higher levels of repeat business, long-term loyalty and profitability.
-Because the hotel is paid by the supplier rather than its clients, once the line of credit is in place, gone is the need for resources to chase unpaid invoices.
+That is likely to lead to higher levels of repeat business, long-term loyalty and profitability.
+Because the hotel is paid by the supplier rather than its clients, once the line of credit is in place, the need for resources to chase unpaid invoices goes away.

 For corporate clients, such as the construction company, the benefits are based on efficiency and reduced costs.

-Firstly, the client can negotiate discounts based on volumes with the hotel chain, which creates benefit for both parties.
-The client’s need to issue corporate travel cards to employees is eliminated along with the complexities of contractors either not having personal cards or insufficient credit available.
+They can negotiate discounts based on volumes with the hotel chain, which benefits both parties.
+The client’s need to issue corporate travel cards to employees is eliminated along with the complexities of contractors accessing hotels.

 When the client’s workers are ready to check out, there is no need for a card.
-They are free from the administrative burden of tracking, reconciliation and reporting their business expenses and the inconvenience of waiting for payment.
+They are free from the administrative burden of tracking, reconciliation and reporting their business expenses.
+And they are free from the inconvenience of waiting to make a payment.

 Who offers direct billing?